JoaoVictorMQDev/Discord-Bot/README.md

-# Discord Bot
+# Bot do Cruzeiro

- Bot no Discord desenvolvido em JavaScript.
+ Bot do Cruzeiro no Discord desenvolvido totalmente em JavaScript.